 So, why do so many truck drivers suffer from chronic pain?
 Mix long hours in the driver’s seat with a body part designed to be in motion, and you have the perfect recipe for pain.
 Physical activity actually helps stimulate healing in the spine.
 It causes the discs in your spine to swell with water and then squeeze out.
 This process exchanges nutrients between the discs and the rest of your spine.
 When you aren’t regularly active, your spinal discs are deprived of the nutrients they need to function properly, resulting in back pain.

 Over the years, we’ve noticed that the most common form of back pain for truckers is compression of the joints.
 This is largely due to the lack of movement mentioned above from so many hours on the open road.

 The second most common cause of back pain is sciatica.
-This also occurs due to the lack of movement and prolonged time in the seated position.
+This also occurs due to lack of movement and prolonged time in the seated position.
 The sciatic nerve runs down the back of your leg.
-When pinched, can cause pain to radiate up and down your legs and back.
+When it’s pinched, it can cause pain to radiate up and down your legs and back.

 Preventing Chronic Back Pain

-Truck drivers should try to plan more short breaks in their routes and spend a good portion of those breaks stretching and exercising their spine.
-See, the muscles surrounding the spine are just like any other muscle in the body, they become tighter the longer they aren’t utilized.
+Truck drivers should try to plan more short breaks in their routes and spend a good portion of those breaks stretching their spine.
+The muscles surrounding your spine are just like any other muscle in the body, they become tighter the longer they aren’t utilized.

 You Might Also Like: Stretching For Back Pain Relief

 One stretch you can do from the driver’s seat while parked is a simple spine twist.
 While facing forward, slowly twist your torso to the left, bringing your right hand around to grip the left side of your seat.
 When you feel a gentle stretch in your back, hold for ten seconds and repeat on the opposite side.